smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/LSAM-Software-Maintenance-(PTFs).md

-[SMA Technologies]{.GeneralCompanyName} reminds its clients that this entire process, including obtaining and applying PTFs, can be automated using OpCon.
+SMA Technologies reminds its clients that this entire process, including obtaining and applying PTFs, can be automated using OpCon.
 This may be especially important for clients who are operating many IBM i partitions.
-Please contact SMA Support, the client\'s [SMA Technologies]{.GeneralCompanyName} Consultant, or the client\'s SMA Sales representative to request assistance with configuring a fully-automated LSAM PTF distribution and installation process.
+Please contact SMA Support, the client\'s SMA Technologies Consultant, or the client\'s SMA Sales representative to request assistance with configuring a fully-automated LSAM PTF distribution and installation process.

 #### How to Apply IBM i LSAM PTFs

-[SMA Technologies]{.GeneralCompanyName} reminds its clients that the \"PTFs\" for the IBM i Agent of OpCon are not the same as the \"PTFs\" issued by IBM for the IBM i operating system.
+SMA Technologies reminds its clients that the \"PTFs\" for the IBM i Agent of OpCon are not the same as the \"PTFs\" issued by IBM for the IBM i operating system.
 Except by coincidence, there is no direct relationship between the IBM i operating system PTFs and the OpCon Agent (LSAM) PTFs.
 If an IBM i OS PTF might be critical